MY-Chen2000/Web-Development-Project/README.md

 ### Demo
 - [Website](https://thawing-island-64029.herokuapp.com)

+### Description
+This is a movie review website.
+Users can look up the infomation and reviews of movies.
+After logging in, users can add new movies to the list and share their own reviews.
+Users can only modify movies and reviews created by themselves.
+There is a map with clusterd point data to show the distribution of production countries of movies in the list.

 ### Main Components
 - Register&Login
   - Utilized [Passport](http://www.passportjs.org/) to implement authentication, which can avoid security problems of direct storage of passwords.